-In the 1920s, Charlie Chaplin, Douglas Fairbanks and Mary Pickford formed United Artists and built a beautiful skyscraper for the headquarters in Los Angeles.
-Many years later, as the building was being remodeled for new owners, I got to tour it – the old run-down theater, the marble staircases… and then I was led into a strange, creepy little room below the theater.
-It was windowless and all black – walls, ceiling and floor.
-No one could tell me what the room’s purpose had been, but they knew it had been for Mary Pickford.
+In the 1920s, Charlie Chaplin, Douglas Fairbanks, and Mary Pickford formed United Artists and built a beautiful skyscraper for their headquarters in Los Angeles (now the Ace Hotel).
+Many years later, as the building was being remodeled for new owners, I got to tour it.
+The once glorious and now run-down theater.
+The marble staircases and Spanish gothic decor.
+And then I was led into a strange, creepy little room below the theater.
+It was windowless and all black – walls, ceiling, and floor.
+No one knew what the room’s purpose had been, but they knew it had been for Mary Pickford.

-Unable to let the mystery go, I did some research and discovered it had been her private screening room, and now the pitch darkness of it made sense.
-Anyway, that’s my little story that I always associate with Mary Pickford, a woman ahead of her time.
+Unable to let the mystery go, I did some research.
+I discovered it had been her private screening room, and now the pitch darkness of the room made sense.
+Anyway, that’s my little story to do with Mary Pickford, a woman ahead of her time.
 And this cocktail is appropriate for her.
-Like its namesake, The Mary Pickford cocktail sneaks up on you – it’s so smooth and sweet, you don’t realize what a kick it’s got until it’s too late.
+Like its namesake, The Mary Pickford cocktail sneaks up on you.
+It’s so smooth and sweet, you don’t realize what a kick it’s got until it’s too late.

-Instead of your typical rum-pineapple-coconut flavors, the Mary Pickford adds cherry in place of the coconut.
+Instead of your typical rum-pineapple-coconut flavors (Pina Colada, Blue Hawaiian), the Mary Pickford swaps coconut for cherry.
 This is a great drink for an evening pick-me-up between dinner and a night out.

 - 2 ounces white rum

 - 1 ounce pineapple juice

 - Strain the mixture into a martini glass.